 - Mainsail tack lacing (gunter rig, but can be useful on Bermuda rig if the tack keeps pulling out of the track).
 If you go once around the mast 350mm of 3mm dyneema/spectra.
 If you go twice around, 700mm of 1mm dyneema/spectra.

 - Spinnaker halyard & retriver line (cleat on aft edge of daggerboard case) - 11.580 metres of 3mm dyneema/spectra or kevlar with polyester cover.
 3mm is a bit of a compromise, it's good on the retriver line side of things (not too heavy), but it's a bit thin (hard on the hands - so suggest you use gloves) on the halyard side of things.
 However, if you go for 4mm (I think Superspars supply 4mm spinnaker halyards in their masts), I find that's too heavy and stops the spinnaker flying properly when it's light.
-I have tried joining different thickness, but that didn't work for me (but if you are ace at splicing, you might be able to manage it), or, if you use rope with a cover as I suggest, you could strip the cover off the retriver line side of things to save a bit of weight.
+I have tried joining different thickness, but that didn't work for me (but if you are ace at splicing, you might be able to manage it), or, if you use rope with a cover as I suggest, you could strip the cover off the retriver line side of things (so long as the core is braided, might not be for 3mm so check) to save a bit of weight.